MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-distributed-computing-compute-context.md

 # Compute context (ScaleR in Microsoft R)

-ScaleR functions can be used to distribute computations over more than one R Server or R Client instance, allowing you to run multiple workloads in parallel on multiple computers.
-To get distributed computations, you create one or more *compute contexts*, and then shift script execution to a ScaleR engine on a different computer or platform.
+ScaleR functions can be used to distribute computations over more than one R Server instance, allowing you to run workloads on multiple computers.
+To get distributed computations, you create one or more *compute contexts*, and then shift script execution to a ScaleR engine on a different computer.
 We call this flexibility *Write Once, Deploy Anywhere*, or *WODA*.

 A *compute context* specifies the computing resources to be used by ScaleR’s distributable computing functions.
-ScaleR functions like RxSpark, RxHadoopMR, or RxInSQLServer are used to set the compute contenxt.
-Typically, you will specify different parameters depending on whether commands are issued locally or remotely.
+ScaleR functions like `RxSpark`, `RxHadoopMR`, or `RxInSQLServer` are used to set the compute context.

 ScaleR's distributed computing capabilities vary by platform and the details for creating a compute context vary depending upon the specific framework used to support those distributed computing capabilities.
 However, once you have established a computing context, you can use the same **RevoScaleR** commands to manage your data, analyze data, and control computations in all frameworks.